Thought: Definition

 The terms "thought" and "thinking" are used in different ways in psychology and philosophy.
 In their most common sense, they refer to conscious processes that occur independently of direct sensory input.
-This includes activities such as considering an idea, evaluating a preposition, or making a judgement.
+This includes activities such as considering an idea, evaluating a proposition, or making a judgement.
 In this sense, memory and imagination count as forms of thought, while perception does not.
 In a narrower sense, only the most typical cases are called thought-specifically conscious, conceptual or linguistic processes such as judging, inferring, problem-solving, and deliberating.
 Sometimes, however, the terms are understood in a much broader sense to include all mental processes, conscious or unconscious.
 In this wide usage, they can be treated as synonymous with mind, as in the Cartesian tradition (where the mind is described as a "thinking thing") and in the cognitive sciences.
 Some accounts further add that only processes leading to intelligent behavior should count as thought.
 A common contrast in the literature is drawn between thinking and feeling.
 In this distinction, thinking is seen as a rational, dispassionate activity, while feeling involves direct emotional engagement.

 The words thought and thinking can also refer to the results of these processes, such as beliefs, mental states, or systems of ideas held by an individual or shared within a group.
 Academic discussions often leave implicit which of these senses is intended.

 The word thought derives from Old English þoht or geþoht, from the stem of þencan ("to conceive in the mind, consider").